-What Parents should know
+What Parents should know about a CAT Test

-Many secondary schools use CAT (Cognitive Abilities Tests) as an entrance exam.
+Many secondary schools use a CAT test (Cognitive Abilities Tests) as an entrance exam.
 The CAT tests measure aptitude and general intelligence to help understand how well a student can learn – in particular they are designed to test three different areas: verbal skills; quantitative (number) skills, and non-verbal thinking or in others words thinking in shapes and space.

 What’s the difference between SATs and CATs

 Many secondary schools use CAT Tests since they believe that even if a child doesn’t have much knowledge of the subject, having the ability to learn is more important.
 Some secondary schools ignore SATs completely finding them a “crude method” and would rather understand more about a child’s underlying abilities.

 A SAT test is focused on the actual content of the past few years and the a child’s understanding and recall of that content.
 If we take the example of two children;

 - One who has a very supportive family and parents who are revising the topics and heavily involved in the child’s education.